cylentro/LaunchBox/frontend/docs/courses/the-art-of-the-ask/convo-2_the-architecture-of-the-interview.md

   text: "Convo 1: The Soul of the Interview - Mastering the 'Why'"
   link: /courses/the-art-of-the-ask/convo-1_the-soul-of-the-interview
 next:
-  text: "Convo 3: Mastering the Interview Conversation"
+  text: "Convo 3: The Art of the Question - Crafting Probes That Uncover Truth"
-  link: /courses/the-art-of-the-ask/convo-3_mastering-the-interview-conversation
+  link: /courses/the-art-of-the-ask/convo-3_the-art-of-the-question
 ---
 # Convo 2: The Architecture of the Interview - Deconstructing the 'How'